Jamee999/cricket/README.md

 altcricket.py - Simulate the entire history of Test match cricket, with a number of different alternate historical options.

-custom.py - Run a game or series of games beteween custom teams.
+custom.py - Run a game or series of games between custom teams.
 The teams can be loaded from a textfile, or created using the database of real players.

 customleague.py - Run a round-robin league between a number of custom teams.